 Don't call after 8:00 PM or on Sunday please.

-Jr. will try to accommodate the dates you like and provide directions to the site.
-You will need to meet with Jr. to fill out a release form.
+Junior will try to accommodate the dates you like and provide directions to the site.
+You will need to meet with him to fill out a release form.

 The best time to visit the site is fall and winter.
 The summer can be very hot, many times over 100 degrees in the mine.
 Happy hunting!

 DIRECTIONS: From Washington Georgia, drive east 11 miles on SR-378, look for mine entrance on right.
 From the Hardees in Lincolnton, Georgia, drive approximately 5-1/2 miles west on SR-378.
 Look for the sign at the entrance to Graves Mountain on the left side of the road.